githubharald/DeslantImg/README.md

 Command line options of `DeslantImg`:
 ```
-Usage: DeslantImg [params]
+Usage: DeslantImg [params] imagein imageout

 	-?, -h, --help, --usage (value:true)
 		print this message
-	--data (value:data)
-		directory to read the input images from
-	--dataout (value:.)
-		directory to write the output images to
 	--bg_color (value:255)
 		color to fill the gaps of the sheared image that is returned
 	--lower_bound (value:-1.0)
 		lower bound of shear values
 	--upper_bound (value:1.0)
 		upper bound of shear values

+	imagein (value:-)
+		path name to read the input image from (or stdin)
+	imageout (value:-)
+		path name to write the output image to (or stdout)
 ```

 ### C++ API